jaylizzhn/HelloWorld/README.md

 # HelloWorld

-I'm Jay Li, a student from ECNU!
+I'm Jay Li, a student from CSU!